greg-raven/Department-21/_posts/2022-10-01-leo-personality-characteristics.md

 **Firearms Instructor**

-- Responds to every question/statement with the word, “huh?”
+- Responds to every question/statement with the word, "huh?"
-- Has a % lead/blood level higher than the current Chief’s approval rating.
+- Has a % lead/blood level higher than the current Chief's approval rating.
 - Operates under the assumption that the more beer you drink, the more of that lead leaves your system.
 - Thinks a new tactical handgun is a great Christmas gift for the wife/girlfriend.
 - Has an image of a custom 1911-A1 for a screen-saver.